|Perpetration-Induced Traumatic Stress

 took complete control of his mind and body.
 Sowrey had shot his sweetheart and then had sought death by turning his

-have welcomed had unhinged his mind.
+welcomed had unhinged his mind.
 He cried as if being tortured and the chaplain could not quieten him.
-Warders
+Warders held

-held him while Berry struggled with the pinions.
-Fear had given him unnatural strength so that even when his arms
+him while Berry struggled with the pinions.
+Fear had given him unnatural strength so that even when his arms were

-were pinioned, he fought every inch of the way to the scaffold.
-In his dream, Berry again and again saw the five
+pinioned, he fought every inch of the way to the scaffold.
+In his dream, Berry again and again saw the five warders